 Discover the variety that hides behind the red, blue, green, and yellow of our textiles.

 Only open for one-off events or on request.

 Situated in the gardens of Namur Castle, this garden will awaken your senses with its many perfumes from more than 350 varieties of plants.

 Discover this garden of medieval inspiration, which was rebuilt on the site of Namur’s Citadel.
 Vines, pruning, hay, grids, suspended culture, fountains…

 Travel in time and discover the art and diversity of gardens, from the time of Charlemagne to the early years of the Renaissance.

 The garden entrance is situated near the “Tour joyeuse”.

 The garden is open for guided tours or special events.

 The Garden of small fruits – Chaussée de Dinant, 1092 – Wépion.
-Close to the museum of Strawberries.
+Close to the Strawberry museum.